akkadotnet/akka.net/docs/articles/actors/reliable-delivery.md

 This is where Akka.Delivery can be helpful - it provides a robust set of tools for ensuring message delivery over the network, across actor restarts, and even across process restarts.

-Akka.Delivery will utlimately support two different modes of reliable delivery:
+Akka.Delivery will ultimately support two different modes of reliable delivery:

 * **Point-to-point delivery** - this works similarly to [Akka.Persistence's `AtLeastOnceDeliveryActor`](xref:at-least-once-delivery); messages are pushed by the producer to the consumer in real-time.
 * **Pull-based delivery** - this is not yet implemented in Akka.Delivery.